-- Non-Division III won-lost percentage. - Results versus common non-Division III opponents. - Division III nonconference strength of schedule.
+- Non-Division III won-lost percentage. - Results versus common non-Division III opponents. - Division III nonconference strength of schedule. - Results versus teams above .500 (2021 only).

 Coaches' polls and/or any other outside polls or rankings are not used by the Softball Committee for selection purposes.